braydenanderson2014/C-Arduino-Libraries/lib/Operators/README.md

 * Customizable global multiplier for scalable operations

 ## Installation
-* Download the Operations.h file.
+* Download the Operators.h file.

 * Place it in your Arduino project's directory.